The Three Pillars of Sustainability EXPLAINED

 The relationship between the 3 pillars of sustainability

-The three pillars of sustainability are often also referred to as people, profit, and the planet.
-They are also known as the 3 Ps of sustainability, triple bottom line, or 3 principles of sustainability.
+The three sustainable development pillars are often also referred to as people, profit, and the planet.
+They are also known as the 3 types of sustainability, 3 Ps of sustainability, triple bottom line, or 3 principles of sustainability.

 Now let’s look more in detail at those principles and the 3 pillars of sustainability examples.